Text Steganography with Dynamic Codebook and Multimodal Large Language Model: Experiments

 \textbf{(2) Probability Shaping Mechanism.} This ablation examines how the probability shaping parameter $\sigma$ affects the trade-off between text quality and concealment in the dynamic codebook construction.
 As shown in Table~\ref{tab:combined-ablation}(b), a sharper distribution with $\sigma{=}\tau/4$ gives the lowest PPL (105.7) and the highest SS (0.903), but also leads to a much larger KLD (30.32), indicating a stronger deviation from the cover text distribution.
 As $\sigma$ increases to $\tau$ and $2\tau$, SS decreases from 0.894 to 0.836 and 0.814, while KLD increases from 3.37 to 13.40 and 19.73.
 The default setting $\sigma{=}\tau/2$ provides the best overall balance, achieving relatively low PPL and KLD while preserving high semantic similarity.
 Overall, the uniform setting is clearly less favorable than the default half-Gaussian shaping, which confirms that assigning larger probability to higher-ranked words is important for text quality and statistical imperceptibility.

-\textbf{(3) OSN Robustness.} This experiment evaluates whether transmission through online social networks affects seed words extraction.
-We upload 500 images that have already been verified as successful to major social platforms, take screenshots of the published posts, and feed the screenshots to the recognizer for seed words extraction.
+\textbf{(3) OSN Robustness.} This experiment evaluates whether transmission through online social networks affects seed word extraction.
+We upload 500 images that have already been verified as successful to major social platforms, take screenshots of the published posts, and feed the screenshots to the recognizer for seed word extraction.

 As reported in Table~\ref{tab:combined-ablation}(c), all five platforms achieve 100\% success under S@3.
 Under the stricter S@1 and S@2 criteria, S@1 ranges from 97\% to 98\%, and S@2 ranges from 99\% to 100\%.
 These results show that the proposed method remains highly robust after transmission through online social networks.
 They also suggest that the method depends mainly on visual semantic content, rather than on fragile low-level image details that may be affected by platform compression or screenshot capture.
 Since all test images were verified as successful before upload, the small gaps between S@1 and S@3 are more likely to come from the uncertainty of black-box models than from the transmission process itself.